This site is dedicated to documenting all assigned delta numbers (△#####) found on Monarch Record Mfg. Co. and Alco pressings.

 In 1970, Jubilee Industries, was purchased by Viewlex, Inc and added Monarch to its other pressing operations which included American Record Pressing Co., Allentown Record Co.
 Inc., and Sonic Recording Products, Inc. In 1976, Viewlex filed for bankruptcy in 1976, reorganizing two years later as ElectroSound Group, Inc.

-After ElectroSound merged with a graphic productions firm, IGC Inc., in January 1985, the Monarch name was phased out and the plant officially renamed Electrosound Los Angeles.
-At this time, while still pressing for large labels like RCA and A&M Records, most pressings were Christian-related albums for Word, Myrrh, and Maranatha.
-The plant finally closed in May 1986.
+After ElectroSound merged with the graphic production firm IGC Inc. in January 1985, the Monarch name was phased out and the plant was officially renamed Electrosound Los Angeles.
+At this time, while it continued pressing for major labels such as RCA and A&M, the majority of its output shifted to Christian music albums for Word, Myrrh, and Maranatha!.
+The plant finally closed in May 1986, with operations reportedly consolidated at ElectroSound’s other facility in Shelbyville, Indiana.

-So far, the last pressed record by Electrosound Los Angeles was a compilation titled Various - Not Gonna Bow (27388).
+The last-known pressed record by Electrosound Los Angeles was a compilation titled Various - Not Gonna Bow (△27388).

-Atlantic, who had their records ansd singles (and their sub-labels) pressed by Monarch since the 50's, stopped using them in 1980.
-The last known pressing Monarch did for them was Yes - Run Through The Light.
+Atlantic, who had their records and singles (along with many sub-labels like Atco) pressed by Monarch since the 1950s, appeared to largely cease using the plant around 1980.
+The last known Monarch pressing for the label is Yes - Run Through The Light from the 1980 album Drama.